WSDOT/XBeamRate/Documentation/src/UserGuide/Appendix A/Load Rating Options General.md

 -----|------------
-Perform load rating analysis | When checked, legal load rating analysis is performed for flexure Rate for Shear | When checked, legal load rating analysis is performed for shear
+Perform load rating analysis | When checked, legal load rating analysis is performed for flexure Rate for Shear | When checked, legal load rating analysis is performed for shear Compute emergency vehicle rating factors using | Select the option for computing the emergency vehicle rating factors.

 ## Permit Load Rating
 Item | Description